mcseemz/mailog/README.md

  It covers scenario where you have several similar records in one email so you need several records in output report.
  Another scenario is several distinct parts in email that go to defferent report parts.

- Body rules applies to each section, but in the end at least one mandatory field shoud be filled, so the system knows that this section has something valuable and should pass info to template
+ Body rules applies to each section, but in the end at least one mandatory field shoud be filled, so the system knows that this section has something valuable and should pass info to template.
+ Each rule apply to whole section at once, so you should assume that DOTALL and MULTILINE regexp specifiers always included.

  2. template composition<br>
  template can be split by sections, each with it's own formatting.
 For example, header section with static text and no fields.